titusmuteti/e-business-project/README.md

 HTML, CSS, and Javascript.

 # Project MVP
-Landing page
+- Landing page
-Like/dislike buttons
+- Like/dislike buttons
-Product price
+- Product price

 # setup instructions
-To use the project, fork the project and open the directory.
+- To use the project, fork it and open the directory containing the project.
-To open the application in the browser type open index.html in the CLI.
+- For use in the browser type open index.html in the CLI.
-No dependencies required
+- No dependencies required

 # Author